Shuffle/Shuffle/.github/install-guide.md

 ## Database - Opensearch
 Make sure this is running through the docker-compose, and that the backend points to it with SHUFFLE_OPENSEARCH_URL defined.

-So essentially, what that means is:
+What it means:
-1. Make sure you have docker-compose installed
+1. Make sure you have docker compose installed
 2. Make sure you have the docker-compose.yml file from this repository
 3. Run `docker-compose up opensearch -d`